kenichi-shimada/depmap-analysis/README.md

 # Analysis of DepMap

 This repostory contains codes to find out 'classes' of essential modalities of genes from [the DepMap project data of the Broad Intitute](https://depmap.org/portal/download/).
+(Note: this repo is updated in Dec 2020.
+Now the dependency scores are calculated with various mixing ratios between CRISPR and shRNA.
+For the details, see an upcoming publicaiton.)

 ## 01_pre_processing
 Download and preprocess associated files from DepMap project.